 Full Moon Fever – Tom Petty

-Tom Petty started recording his first solo album before Traveling Wilburys Vol. 1 – it was mostly recorded in Mike Campbell’s garage studio with a core band of Petty, Campbell, Jeff Lynne (often on bass) and drummer Phil Jones.
+Tom Petty started working on his first solo album before recording Traveling Wilburys Vol. 1.
+Full Moon Fever was mostly recorded in Mike Campbell’s garage studio with a core band of Petty, Campbell, Jeff Lynne (often on bass) and drummer Phil Jones.
 It’s noticeably more relaxed than Petty’s earlier work – he’s using a lower register and often the songs feature more acoustic guitar.
-At the same time, Lynne’s adding a glossier studio sound than before.
+At the same time, Lynne adds a glossier studio sound than Petty had utilised before.
 Most of the other Wilburys and Heartbreakers appear, although Bob Dylan and Stan Lynch are both absent.

 Full Moon Fever feels slight in places, but it successfully reinvented Petty, setting the stage for another ten artistically successful years as a recording artist.